ELECTRICITY IS NOT

 energy, then we have a special word for their actions: MISTAKEN

 I don't quite know how to solve the problem regarding the word

 "electricity."
 Too many reference books contain the errors.
 The word has

 been misused for so many decades that I am tempted to follow the lead of

-the scientists: just give up!
-Just admit that the word Electricity
+the scientists, and just give up!
+Just admit that the word

-has caused serious problems in the past.
-It doesn't fix the problem, it
+serious problems.
+It doesn't fix the corruption, it just covers it

 Abandoning the word electricity might defend Science against the

 brain-damage caused by contradictory terminology, but it does nothing to

 fix all of the reference books which are filled with confusing